ShengHuaWu/Vapor3Series/Relationship/README.md

     }
 }
 ```
-This handler uses the computed property to get user's pets and returns `Future<[Pet]>`.
+This handler uses the new computed property to get user's pets and returns `Future<[Pet]>`.
-Finally, we need to register the new route handler at the end of `boot(router:)` method.
+Similarly, we need to register the new route handler at the end of `boot(router:)` method.
 ```
 tokenProtected.get(User.parameter, "pets", use: getPetsHandler)
 ```
-Therefore, it connects a HTTP GET request to `api/users/:user_id/pets` to the new route handler, and we can test it with Postman as well.
+Therefore, it connects a HTTP GET request to `api/users/:user_id/pets` to the new route handler, and we can test this endpoint with Postman as well.

-Although we just finish establish the parent-child relationship between our `User` and `Pet` models with `Fluent`, there is still no link between `User` table and `Pet` table in the database.
+Although we just finish establishing the parent-child relationship between our `User` and `Pet` models with `Fluent`, there is still no link between `User` table and `Pet` table in the database.
-We can take the advantage of foreign key constraints to ensure that a pet cannot be created with a non-existing user and a user cannot be deleted until all his/her pets have been deleted.
+We should set up foreign key constraints to ensure that a pet cannot be created with a non-existing user and a user cannot be deleted until all his/her pets have been deleted.
 Since foreign key constraints can be set up within the migration, open `Pet.swift` and replace `extension Pet: Migration {}` with the following lines.
 ```
 extension Pet: Migration {